ash/raku-challenges/089/index.md

 ### 20. PHP

-Let me introduce another solution with sigils, which as you may see are not the common part among the languages.
+Let me introduce another solution with sigils, which, as you may see, is not too frequent part among the languages.
 Perl, Raku, PHP, and Bash in this list do use them though.
-I believe, if you are familiar with either Perl or Raku, you can understand every bit of this program in PHP.
+I believe, if you are familiar with either Perl or Raku, you can understand every bit of this program in PHP (yeah, and no `my` declarators).

     <?php
         // Run as: